Using Classic Shell, you can get the Windows Classic Start Menu & Windows Explorer toolbar back in their Windows 10/8/7.

 UPDATE: Development on Classic Shell has been stopped.
-You may get the classic Start menu on Windows 10 with Classic Start.
+You may get the classic Start menu on Windows 10 with Open Shell.

 Classic Shell has now been updated to give you many more classic explorer features to your Windows 7 explorer.

 Classic Shell now also adds some missing features to Windows 7 and Vista like a classic start menu, a toolbar for Windows Explorer, shows Titlebar text & icon, adds the Up button, etc